 Solid state lighting technologies and network technologies have made major changes in lighting design.
 They support a wide range of color rendering and control than earlier lighting technologies, an ability to change light over a wider range of time, and they can communicate with all kinds of digital systems and devices.

 On the design side, this class takes a “post-pixelist” approach: rather than making images with light, we’ll use it to illuminate people and the spaces and activities in which they engage.
 We won’t focus on pixels or projections, but rather on casting light on the subject at hand.
 We’ll consider the intersection of lighting design and interaction design.
 We’ll analyze lighting and describe its effects, in order to design and use it more effectively.

 On the technical side, you’ll learn the basics of the physics of light, its transmission and perception.
+We’ll talk about how the materials which we cast light on or through affect how we perceive it.
 We’ll talk about sources of light, both current and historical.
-We’ll work with computerized control systems for lighting and modern light sources, and we’ll create a number of lighting designs for different purposes.
-You’ll get practice building AC and DC electronic circuits, programming microcontrollers for physical interaction, and learning digital communications protocols such as DMX512 and HTTP and REST
+We’ll work with computerized control systems for lighting, and we’ll design a few lighting fixtures for different purposes.
+You’ll get practice planning and building electronic and microcontroller-driven circuits for lighting, and you’ll learn digital communications protocols such as DMX-512, ACN, and HTTP/REST.

 This class will be production-intensive throughout the course of the spring semester.
-Second-year students will not be able to combine the assignments in this class with their thesis projects, though some of the skills may be complementary.
+Second-year students should consider that the assignments in this class must be done in addition to their thesis work, regardless of the topic of their thesis.